cnaak/lyceum.typ/lib.typ

   set heading(
     /* THIS works in BODY fails in APPENDIX and in the OUTLINE
     numbering: "1.1.1.", */
+    /* THIS works in BODY fails in APPENDIX and in the OUTLINE */
     numbering: context {
       let past-matters = query(selector(<lyceum-matter>).before(here()))
       let cur-matter = if past-matters.len() > 0 {